Jsooonx/image-palette-extractor/README.md

 - CSS
 - JavaScript

-## Key Concept
+## Implementation Insight
-This project uses pixel-level RGB data from uploaded images to identify frequently occurring colors and generate a dominant palette directly in the browser.
+This project processes pixel-level RGB data from uploaded images in the browser, then identifies frequently occurring colors to generate a dominant palette dynamically.